 The Purchase Process

-Knowledge: Now that you’re clear on what you want, you then want to gain knowledge about a variety of different car models that would address your needs.
-Many of us look online, talk to others, and talk with salespeople to see what our options are.
-In the case of buying a car, you may do extensive research before ever speaking with a car salesperson.
+- Knowledge: Now that you are clear on what you want, your next step is to learn about various car models that would address your needs.
+Many of us look online, talk to others, and talk with salespeople to see our options.
+When buying a car, you may research extensively before speaking with a salesperson.

-Evaluation: In the evaluation stage, you are trying the new “thing” out to see if it works like you thought it would.
-In the case of a car, you test drive a few different models and then make an evaluation of how each one addresses your needs.
+- Evaluation: In the evaluation stage, you compare different options to see how each would address your needs.
+In the case of a car, you test drive a few different models and evaluate how each one addresses your needs.

 The Sales Process

-Aligning the Purchase Process and Sales Process
+Aligning Your Sales Process with the Buyer’s Purchase Process

 Knowing how buyers make decisions puts you in an advantageous position.
 It allows you to align your sales process to the buyer's purchase process.
 This makes selling much more natural and less adversarial as you “guide” your customer through their own purchase process rather than “push” them through your sales process.
 Moreover, identifying where the buyer is in their purchase process enables you to apply the appropriate selling skill to move their purchase decision forward.

 Here’s how you guide the buyer through their Purchase Process:

 - When the buyer is in the Openness stage, you should be Planning the Sales Call.
 If you have done your pre-call research, the buyer will feel you are well-prepared and be more open to share information with you.